netless-io/fastboard/docs/en/appliance-plugin.md

 # appliance-plugin

-This plugin is based on the plugin mechanism of white-web-sdk, and realizes a set of whiteboard teaching AIDS drawing tools.
-At the same time, it is also based on @netless/window-manager, which can be used on multiple Windows.
+This plugin is based on the plugin mechanism of white-web-sdk, and implements a set of whiteboard teaching aids drawing tools.
+It is also based on @netless/window-manager, enabling usage across multiple windows.

 ## Introduction

-appliance-plugin, Depend on [white-web-SDK](https://www.npmjs.com/package/white-web-sdk), [@netless/window-manager](https://www.npmjs.com/package/@netless/window-manager), And based on web API support for [offscreenCanvas](https://developer.mozilla.org/zh-CN/docs/Web/API/OffscreenCanvas).
+appliance-plugin depends on [white-web-sdk](https://www.npmjs.com/package/white-web-sdk) and [@netless/window-manager](https://www.npmjs.com/package/@netless/window-manager), and is based on web API support for [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas).

 ## Principle

-1. The plugin is mainly based on the 2D functionality of SpriteJS, supports webgl2 rendering, and is backward compatible with downgrades to webgl and canvas2d
+1. The plugin is mainly based on the 2D functionality of SpriteJS, supports WebGL2 rendering, and is backward compatible with downgrades to WebGL and Canvas2D.
-2. The plugin uses the dual webWorker+offscreenCanvas mechanism to process the drawing calculation + rendering logic in a separate worker thread.
-Does not occupy cpu tasks of the main thread.
+2. The plugin uses a dual WebWorker + OffscreenCanvas mechanism to process drawing calculations and rendering logic in a separate worker thread, which does not occupy CPU tasks of the main thread.
+3. For mobile devices that do not support OffscreenCanvas, the plugin will process it in the main thread.

 ## Plugin usage